natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

 Getting key and value from different output lines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Very often the output of commands looks like the key and the value are in different lines.
-And you have to figure out how to process the output to get the right match.
+Very often the output of commands looks like that key and value are in different lines.
+And you have to figure out how to process the output to get right match.

-For example, from the output of the *sh ip int br* command you need to get the match *interface name – MTU* (sh_ip_interface.txt file):
+For example, from the output of *sh ip int br* command you need to get match *interface name – MTU* (sh_ip_interface.txt file):

 ::